brendadeeznuts1111/windsurf-project/examples/bun-cli-tools-guide.md

 - Use specific package versions
 - Avoid running untrusted code with `bun --print`

+## Related Documentation

+For working with private scoped registries and authentication, see the [Bun Private Registry Guide](../bun-private-registry-guide.md).

 This guide covers Bun's comprehensive CLI toolkit, from basic package management to advanced development workflows and production deployment strategies.